jfnavarro/myVCF/README.md

 # myVCF: web-based tool for the visualization and analysis of VCF files

 This tool enables the storage, loading, querying and visulization of VCF files.
-The tool implments a simple Django interface with a mysql3 database and secure access (login).
-VCF files are loaded into the database and they can be openned and browse once the user has logged in to the application.
-The tool can be deployed locally and in a dedicated server (See deployment).
+The tool implements a simple django interface with a sqlite3 database and secure access (login).
+VCF files are loaded into the database and they can be opened and browsed once the user has logged in to the application.
+The tool can be deployed locally or in a dedicated server (See deployment).

 ### Acknoledgements

-This tool is a cutom version of the code present in [http://github.com/apietrelli/myVCF/](http://github.com/apietrelli/myVCF/)
+This tool is a custom version of the code present in [http://github.com/apietrelli/myVCF/](http://github.com/apietrelli/myVCF/)

 ### Deployment